Kitchen Renovation Permits in Vancouver (2026 Guide)

 - Confirm circuit needs before cabinet ordering

-- Build buffer time for strata scheduling
+- Build buffer time for strata scheduling and elevator bookings

 Budget protection

-- Expect surprises in older buildings (wiring/plumbing)
+- Expect surprises in older buildings with wiring or plumbing

 - Use a contingency for hidden conditions